zhouyua3253/AWS-learning/06_Route_53/Route53.md

     - Routing policy: **Simple routing**

 ### Weighted routing policy: Route traffic to multiple resources in proportions that you specify

+Support cross regions.<br>
+Kind of Load Balancer on the domain level.
+If a resource is unhealthy, route traffic to others.

 + Pre-requirements: Multi domains/IPs
     1. http://sto.yumin.site